RCSS-Tournament-Manager/.github/profile/README.md

 ## Project Parts
 The project is divided to the following parts:

-- **Manager Frontend** - `manager-frontend` - A web application that provides a user interface for managing tournaments.
+- **Manager Frontend** - `manager-frontend`

+   A web application that provides a user interface for managing tournaments.

-- **Manager Backend** - `manager-backend` - A RESTful API that provides the backend for the manager frontend, all the logic for managing tournaments is implemented here.
+- **Manager Backend** - `manager-backend`

+  A RESTful API that provides the backend for the manager frontend, all the logic for managing tournaments is implemented here.

-- **Game Runner** - `runner` - A program that runs the games and sends the results to the manager backend.
+- **Game Runner** - `runner`

+  The program that runs the games and sends the results to the manager backend.

-- **Team builder** - `team-builder` - A service that build docker images for teams based on the team's binary code and sends them to docker registry.
+- **Team builder** - `team-builder`

+  Service that build docker images for teams based on the team's binary code and sends them to docker registry.